-Protection has evolved from simple backups such as dragging and dropping files to a floppy drive, Zip drive, CD or External Hard Drive too modern data backup solutions that can handle large amounts or data real-time.
-Factors such as exponential data growth with the availability of 1TB hard drives for the last decade (and now 8TB consumer level hard drives), and the need for near real-time data protection or daily backups have driven home users and businesses to abandon legacy backups.
+Protection has evolved from simple backups such as dragging and dropping files to a floppy drive, Zip drive, CD, or External Hard Drive to modern data backup solutions that can handle large amounts of data in real-time.
+Factors such as exponential data growth with the availability of 1TB hard drives for the last decade (and now 8-16TB consumer-level hard drives), and the need for near real-time data protection or daily backups have driven home users and businesses to abandon legacy backups.
 In other words, modern computers require modern backup services.

 What Can I help with?